AImissq/r-bot/README.md

 Finally run "node index.js" (without quotes) from a console session launched from within the repo

-working with node v 10.11.0 on r/chatbots
+working with node v 10.11.0 on r/chatbots.
+Users implementing new accts may have probs with rate limits - build some Karma!

-that's it!node
+that's it!